A Complete Guide to the Mediterranean Diet: Overview, Food List, & Meal Planning

 - Poultry.
 Chicken, turkey, duck, etc.

 - Eggs.
 All types of eggs are encouraged in moderation as a protein source and can be cooked any number of ways (such as fried, scrambled, poached, and hard-boiled).
+Check out our full list of Mediterranean diet breakfast recipes for AM eating inspiration with and without eggs.

 - Dairy.
 Low fat and fat free dairy can be consumed, such as low fat milk, yogurt, cheese.
 Opt for these lower-fat options over full-fat dairy.